AxionDrak/PSX2CNFCreator/README.md

 ---------------
 Verify that the bug is reproducible and still occurs in the latest version of SVN/Daily build.

-Also check the list of known issues (below) to ensure the issue is not yet known:
+Also check the list of known issues (below) to ensure the issue is not yet known.

 Include the following information:
 * PSX/2 CNF Creator version (try the latest version of SVN/Daily build)